zutherb/kubernetes-vagrant-coreos-cluster/README.md

 You're now ready to use your Kubernetes cluster.

 If you just want to test something simple, start with [Kubernetes examples](https://github.com/GoogleCloudPlatform/kubernetes/blob/master/examples/).

+If you want to start with an online shop, use [AppStash](https://github.com/zutherb/AppStash/tree/master/kubernetes).

 ## Licensing